-- ✓ Evaluate the building to determine the correct size of the furnace or heat pump, using ACCA Manual J or equivalent method such as the NEAT/MHEA approximate Manual J. Select the smallest BTUH output furnace that exceeds your heat loss calculation and that your preferred manufacturer offers. - ✓ Select the air handler using ACCA Manual S or equivalent method such as the NEAT/MHEA approximate manual J, along with manufacturers' air-handler specifications.
+- ✓ Evaluate the building to determine the correct size of the furnace or heat pump, using ACCA Manual J or equivalent method.
+Select the smallest BTUH output furnace that exceeds your heat loss calculation and that your preferred manufacturer offers. - ✓ Select the air handler using ACCA Manual S or equivalent method along with manufacturers' air-handler specifications.
 Consider blower airflow requirements for air conditioning (in addition to heating) if the new unit includes central air conditioning. - ✓ Select the supply and return registers using ACCA Manual T or equivalent method.